KroeteTroete/GOFGT-Tools/README.md

 # GOFGT-Tools
 This repo inhabits most of the tools i used to make the Galaxy On Fire Google Translate Mod.
 None of these files where made for publishing.
 I intended to post my working directory, so other modders can take a look at the methods I used.
-However I then decided to only post the scripts and spreadsheets and not any generated or vanilla sound files.
+I then decided to only post the scripts and spreadsheets and not any generated or vanilla sound files.

 However, I'm thinking about turning a few scripts into fully fledged, publishable tools.